Outlook Email Report Template 7

 one line in the body queue.
 This restriction comes

-from the way we build message body, rather than from HTML syntax.
+from the way we build the message body, rather than from HTML syntax.

-To make life easier we put new-line tag after each line of HTML
+To make life easier we've put a new-line tag after each line of HTML

-If you are a hard-coder, you might want to directly populate
+If you are a hard-coder, you may wish to directly populate the

-body queue from embed.
-Template stores that note in OERQ:BodyQue
+body queue from the embed.
+The template stores that note in OERQ:BodyQue

 global queue.
 So for extra flexibility you can completely ignore Body Note template Tab

-and populate this queue directly from special embed: EmailReport - After filing queues.
+and populate this queue directly from the special embed: EmailReport - After filing queues.

 So just use usual queue handling: